-Athletes will be given an additional 60-90 min of training volume, 2-3 times/week in an effort to meet the demands of moving a barbell as effectively and efficiently as possible, whether they want to use these skills to improve their overall fitness abilities, or compete in a weightlifting competition.
+Athletes will be given an additional 60-90 min of training volume, 1-2 days/week in an effort to meet the demands of moving a barbell as effectively and efficiently as possible, whether they want to use these skills to improve their overall fitness abilities, or compete in a weightlifting competition.

 Confidence in the programming